 The pumps work by absorbing heat from the air into a fluid, which is then pumped through a heat exchanger.
 Alternatively, low heat is passed through a heat pump compressor then concentrated into a higher temperature.
 It can be used to heat water and the hot water circuits of the house.

-The first phase of the Renewable Heat Incentive (RHI) is to be launched for the non-residential sector at the end of November 2011.
-The domestic side of the scheme will be introduced in Autumn 2012, alongside the Government’s Green Deal.
+The non-residential phase of the Renewable Heat Incentive (RHI) went live back in November 2011, while the domestic side of the scheme was launched on 9 April 2014.
 This incentive is aimed at everyone, including households, businesses, schools, hospitals and more.
 It can also be used by entire communities as a joint investment.

-Installing an air source heat pump may in future benefit the homeowner much in the same ways as the Feed-In Tariff (a comparable scheme for electricity) does.
-If this technology is approved under the RHI, users will receive an estimate on how much heat their renewable system produces and will then be paid a fixed amount based on that estimate.
+Installing an air source heat pump will benefit the homeowner in much the same way much as the Feed-In Tariff (a comparable scheme for electricity) does.
+Thanks to the RHI users of air-to-water heap pumps get paid 7.3p/kWh.

 Furthermore, using air source heat pumps can help cut household heating bills by up to 70 per cent.
 Heat pumps are also 100 per cent proven technology, meaning there are no risks.